Volkswagen Transporter (T5): Body types

 Apart from these factory variants there are a multitude of third-party conversions available, some of which are offered through the VWCV/VWN dealer organisation.
 They include refrigerated vans, ambulances, police vans, fire engines, ladder trucks, campervans and so on.

 The full cargo payload potential of the Transporter is between 750 kg to 1.4 tonnes.
 Load compartment volumes range from 5.8 m3 to 9.3 m3.

 In Mexico, the T5 range is marketed under the nameplate Transporter, same as Europe.

 People movers

-The T5 is also available in six- to eleven-seat configurations called Shuttle, Kombi, Caravelle, and Multivan.
+The T5 is also available in four- to eleven-seat configurations called Shuttle, Kombi, Caravelle, and Multivan.